ray-project/ray/doc/source/rllib/rllib-connector.rst

    :start-after: __sphinx_doc_begin_agent_connector_output__
    :end-before: __sphinx_doc_end_agent_connector_output__

-Note that in addition to the processed sample batch which can be used for running the policy forward pass, ``AgentConnectorsOutput`` also provides the original raw input dict, because it sometimes contains data required for downstream processing (e.g. action masks).
+Note that in addition to the processed sample batch, which can be used for running the policy forward pass, ``AgentConnectorsOutput`` also provides the original raw input dict, because it sometimes contains data required for downstream processing (e.g. action masks).